 Associated Press stories and articles.

-The restrictions were announced on March 18 and were extended in April and May.
+The restrictions were announced on March 18 and were extended each month since.